OIDC Authentication

 The following article exclusively pertains to a Graylog Enterprise feature or functionality.
 To learn more about obtaining an Enterprise license, please contact the Graylog Sales team.

-Graylog supports generic OpenID Connect (OIDC) authentication on-premise, ensuring that your Graylog login can be managed with a variety of OIDC-compliant identity providers.
+Graylog supports generic OpenID Connect (OIDC) authentication, ensuring that your on-premises Graylog login can be managed with a variety of OIDC-compliant identity providers.

 Prerequisites